huangsam/photohaul/USERGUIDE.md

 ## Run migration

 - Open your terminal and navigate to the `./photohaul` directory
-- Run the command `gradle run`.
+- Run the command `./gradlew run`.
 This will start the migration process

 This is how it looks like for Google Drive: